 - Birds of a Feather: Buffy worries that Angel might be attracted to Faith as they have a lot in common.
 Willow assures Buffy that Angel's not interested, and that her advice should be trusted because, "I too know the love of a taciturn man."

-- Blatant Lies: Cordelia asks Wes to help with her studying, which she does best in a nice restaurant.
+- Blatant Lies: Cordelia asks Wes to help with her English assignment because he's English, and they can best discuss the matter in a nice restaurant.